To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Preliminaries

 \subsection{Overall Statistics}

 As presented in \cite{Zaidi2023}, the stance detection tool predicted $37,047,378$ pro-vax, $10,567,955$ anti-vax, and $28,322,526$ neutral or irrelevant tweets in this dataset.
-Moreover, of the total of $8,637,015$ unique user IDs (for anti-vax and pro-vax tweets), $5,571,946$ ($64.5\%$) tweeted only pro-vax messages, but $1,171,837$ ($13.6\%$) tweeted only anti-vax messages and $1,893,232$ ($21.9\%$) dual-stance users sent out both pro- and anti-vax tweets.
-The dual-stance users contributed $85\%$ of the anti-vax tweets for the yearlong study period, and they accounted for $62\%$ of the anti-vax users (1,893,232 out of total 3,053,626).
-On the other hand, they contributed more than half of the pro-vax tweets ($66\%$) during the study period while they accounted for only a quarter of pro-vax users (7,465,178 total pro-vax users) \cite{Zaidi2023}.
+Moreover, of the total of $8,637,015$ unique user IDs, $5,571,946$ ($64.5\%$) tweeted only pro-vax messages, and $1,171,837$ ($13.6\%$) tweeted only anti-vax messages, while $1,893,232$ ($21.9\%$) \emph{dual-stance} users sent out both pro- and anti-vax tweets.
+The dual-stance users contributed $85\%$ of the anti-vax tweets for the yearlong study period, and accounted for $62\%$ of the users who sent out anti-vax tweets (1,893,232 out of 3,053,626).
+On the other hand, they contributed more than half of the pro-vax tweets ($66\%$) during the study period despite only being $25\%$ of users who sent out a pro-vax tweet (1,893,232 out of 7,465,178 total pro-vax users) \cite{Zaidi2023}.

-Almost $60\%$ of the dual-stance users have more pro-vax tweets than anti-vax, whereas $23\%$ of the total dual-stance users have contributed more anti-vax tweets than pro-vax tweets and close to $17\%$ of dual-stance users are found with balanced number of posts in both classes during the study period.
-Among the dual-stance users with more pro-vax tweets, the percentage of pro-vax tweets is generally quite high, and more than 2/3rd of these users have $70\%$ or more pro-vax tweets than anti-vax tweets.
+Almost $60\%$ of the dual-stance users sent out more pro-vax than anti-vax tweets, whereas $17\%$ of the dual-stance users contributed more anti-vax than pro-vax tweets, and close to $23\%$ of the dual-stance users sent out similar numbers of anti- and pro-vax tweets during the study period.
+Among the dual-stance users with more pro-vax tweets, the percentage of pro-vax tweets was generally quite high; $50\%$ of these users had $80\%$ or more of their tweets as pro-vax tweets.
 We also compared the possibility of the dual-stance users being bots with that of users with only anti-vax and pro-vax tweets.
-That analysis is presented in Appendix \ref{app:bots}.
+That analysis is presented in Supplementary Material.